Helicity controls the direction of fluxes in rotating turbulence

 To verify this prediction, we measure the energy transfer from the waves to the 2D flow (Fig.~\ref{fig:recap_scalings}(a)), and the amplitude of the 2D flow $\Up/\Omega$ (Fig.~\ref{fig:recap_scalings}(b)) in DNS.
 Equation \eqref{eq:sol_analytic} is shown as a dashed line in Fig.~\ref{fig:recap_scalings}(b), including subleading corrections in $O(1)$ and $O \Big(\frac{L_x}{l_f} \sqrt{\frac{l_f}{L_z}} \Big)$ --- the latter due to discretization errors, non-negligible with our parameter choice (see SM).
 The corresponding energy transfer, computed from Eq.\eqref{eq:mf1}, is shown as a dashed line in Fig.~\ref{fig:recap_scalings}(a).

 For $\Roe\ll 1/b \sim 8 l_f/L_x$ (here $\simeq 1.2$ when including subleading corrections), Eq.\eqref{eq:sol_analytic} gives $\Tthree \simeq \epsilon$ and $U'\simeq \sqrt{\epsilon/\nu}$, corresponding to almost purely homochiral-wave interactions.
-This is consistent with the DNS behavior in Fig.~\ref{fig:cond_rescaled} for $\Roe \lesssim 0.1$.
-For smaller $\Roe$ the resonance condition \eqref{eq:reso} restricts homochiral-wave interactions, leading to a decoupling between 3D waves and the 2D flow, see the red dashed line in Fig.~\ref{fig:recap_scalings}(a) obtained in \cite{gome2025waves}.
-Note that, in the theory, the transition from the purely-homochiral to the mixed-interaction regime around $\Roe \simeq 0.1$ is smoothed out when using a smooth function of $\Up/\Omega$ \eqref{eq:Fkf_Lorentzian_main} instead of the sharp near-resonant condition \eqref{eq:reso} for $\tilde{s}=s$.
+This is consistent with the DNS behavior in Fig.~\ref{fig:cond_rescaled} for $\Roe \AF{\sim} 0.1$.
+For smaller $\Roe$ the resonance condition \eqref{eq:reso} restricts these homochiral-wave interactions, leading to a progressive decoupling between 3D waves and the 2D flow, see the red dashed line in Fig.~\ref{fig:recap_scalings}(a) obtained in \cite{gome2025waves}.
+The remaining energy is transferred to small-scale waves, which for $\Roe \ll l_f/(2L_y)$ is most of the injected energy.
+Note that the transition from the purely-homochiral to the mixed-interaction regime around $\Roe \simeq 0.1$ in the theory (red and black dashed-lines in Fig.~\ref{fig:recap_scalings}(a)) is smoothed out when using a smooth function of $\Up/\Omega$ \eqref{eq:Fkf_Lorentzian_main} instead of the sharp near-resonant condition \eqref{eq:reso} for $\tilde{s}=s$.
 This perfects the agreement with the DNS in this region (solid line in Fig.~\ref{fig:recap_scalings}(a)).

 At the other end, for $\Roe=\text{Ro}\times\text{Re}^{1/2}\gg 1/b$, Eq.~\eqref{eq:sol_analytic} predicts that $U'/\Omega \to 1/b $, a Reynolds-independent value.
 This asymptotic state corresponds to a vanishing energy transfer $\Tthree \to 0^+$.
 For fixed Ro and increasing Re in the DNS, $\Up/\Omega$ is indeed found to saturate to a constant value, closely following this prediction for the lowest $Ro$ (inset of Fig.~\ref{fig:recap_scalings}b), and in accordance with previous observations of rotating turbulence under 3D \citep{alexakis2015rotating} or 2D forcing \citep{seshasayanan2018condensates}.